-Notice of Outcome.
-The respondent and the complainant will be informed concurrently in writing of the outcome of the hearing, also known as the result, normally within ten (10) University business days.
-Both parties will receive written notice of any sanctions imposed on the respondent, except that in cases of nonviolent sexual harassment the complainant will only receive notice of any sanctions that relate directly to the complainant.
-The result must also include the rationale for the result and the sanctions and the appeal process outlined in this Policy.
+The complainant and respondent will be informed concurrently in writing of the outcome of the hearing normally within ten (10) University business days after the conclusion of the hearing.
+Both parties will receive written notice of any sanctions imposed on the respondent for violation of this policy (information about unrelated policy violations will not be shared), except that in cases of non-violent sexual harassment the complainant will only receive notice of any sanctions that relate directly to the complainant.
+The written determination shall include the following: